The History and Threat of Mustard Gas

 The point?

-If you’ll be moving through a post-attack environment, you must be properly protected.
+If you’ll be moving through a post-attack environment, you must be properly protected to prevent the risk of exposure, even after weeks.

 Is Mustard Gas Still a Threat Today?